 Material of the Shoes Mesh, canvas, and fabric are especially prone to absorption compared to leather or synthetic materials.

-Colour of the shoes; lighter colors such as white will immediately point out marks, whereas darker ones will conceal the colors.
+Color of the shoes; lighter colors such as white will immediately point out marks, whereas darker ones will conceal the colors.

 More exposure time will mean that more powder penetrates the fibers and becomes a more difficult process to retrieve.
-Moisture: When the shoes are wet, moisture can penetrate deeper into the inorganic pigments and make removal more difficult.

 How to Protect Your Shoes Before the Color Run